Health coach: Integrative care takes compassionate approach

 A cancer diagnosis is life changing, and often brings about feelings of uncertainty and fear.

-Navigating treatment options and making lifestyle changes can be overwhelming and all consuming.
+Navigating cancer treatment options and making lifestyle changes can be overwhelming and all consuming.

 Patients worry about making the right decisions, and in the process, many feel like they lose themselves and their identity.